pajethir/Todo-App/README.md

 # Todo App - React Native + TypeScript + AsyncStorage

 A lightweight offline Todo application built with React Native, TypeScript, and AsyncStorage using Expo.
-It allows users to add, mark as done, and delete tasks, with data persistence between sessions.
+It allows users to add, mark as done, search, modify and delete tasks, with data persistence between sessions.

 ## Features

 - Add new tasks
-- Mark tasks as done / undone
+- Mark tasks as done / undone by a simple tap
+- Modify tasks and save changes
+- Search tasks
 - Delete tasks
 - Offline storage with AsyncStorage
 - Simple, responsive UI